bhisaac/5eFP/5eFP-SRD-V0.1.md

 Awakened tree bosses can take 3 legendary actions, choosing from the options below.
 Only one legendary action option can be used at a time and only at the end of another creature’s turn.
 The awakened tree boss regains spent legendary actions at the start of its turn.
 - **Bolster (2 actions).** Gain LEVEL shield(s).
 Eeach shield negates 1 point of damage.
 Once a shield is used, it is lost.
 - **Slam (1 action).** Make one slam attack against a foe within reach.
-- **Awaken (1 action).** Animate a nearby plant as if it were subject to the *awaken* spell.
+- **Awaken (1 action per minion).** Reanimate a defeated awakened shrub minion within reach for each action spent.
 Treat the plant as an awakened shrub minion.

 # Monsters (Z)
 ## Zombies